Try Some Smile Therapy

-According to Mark Stibich, a consultant at Columbia University, and contributor to a Guide to Longevity at about.com —
+According to Mark Stibich, a consultant at Columbia University, and contributor to a Guide to Longevity at about.com, smiling:

-1. Makes Us Attractive to others There is an automatic attraction to people who smile.
+- Makes you attractive to others.
+There is an automatic attraction to people who smile.

-2. Changes Mood If you try, even when it’s difficult, to smile when you are not feeling good, there is a change it might improve your affect and change the way you are feeling.
+- Changes your mood.
+If you try, even when it’s difficult, to smile when you are not feeling good, there is a chance it might improve your affect and change the way you are feeling.

-4. Relieves Stress Stress does express itself right in our faces.
-When we smile, it can help us look better, less tired, less worn down.
+- Relieves stress.
+Stress does express itself right in our faces.
+When we smile, it can help us look better, less tired, and less worn down.

-5. Boosts Immune System Smiling can actually stimulate your immune response by helping you relax.
+- Boosts the immune system.
+Smiling can actually stimulate your immune response by helping you relax.

-6. Lowers Blood Pressure When you smile, there is evidence that your blood pressure can decrease.
+- Lowers blood pressure.
+When you smile, there is evidence that your blood pressure can decrease.

-7. Releases Endorphins and Serotonin Research has reported that smiling releases endorphins, which are natural pain relievers, along with serotonin, which is also associated with feel good properties.
+- Releases endorphins and serotonin.
+Research has reported that smiling releases endorphins, which are natural pain relievers, along with serotonin, which is also associated with feel-good properties.

-Duchenne smiles are the only type of smile that creates this positive effects.
+Duchenne smiles are the only type of smile that creates these positive effects.
 These smiles engage the muscles in the mouth, cheeks, and eyes and are considered to be genuine smiles.

 When you smile at someone else and they smile a real smile in return, you are helping to create physiological changes in their bodies that may benefit them as well as yourself.